dscho/xkcd/content/comics/2025-10-8-skateboard.md

 ---
 {{incomplete transcript|Don't remove this notice too soon.}}

 [Cueball falling in the sky facing, his back down, him facing upwards.
 He has a backpack on his back and a skateboard in his hand.
-Clouds are seen in the background.]
+Clouds are seen in the background and are in the following panels in different positions]

 Cueball: I guess this is on me.
 I should really keep my skateboarding gear and my parachutes in different-looking bags.